multimediaeval/multimediaeval.github.io/_editions/2023/tasks/memorability.md

 # required info
 title: "Predicting Video Memorability"
 subtitle:
-blurb: "The task requires participants to automatically predict memorability scores for videos, that reflect the probability for a video to be remembered.
-Participants will be provided with an extensive data set of videos with memorability annotations, related information, pre-extracted state-of-the-art visual features, and Electroencephalography (EEG) recordings."
+blurb: "Participants automatically predict memorability scores for videos that reflect the probability that a video will be remembered.
+They will be provided with an extensive data set of videos with memorability annotations, related information, pre-extracted state-of-the-art visual features, and Electroencephalography (EEG) recordings."
 ---

 <!-- # please respect the structure below-->